mononow/arpon/packages/configs/README.md

 # Arpon Configs

-General configs for mononow ecosystem, usually for webpack.
+General configs for manydots ecosystem, usually for webpack.